cloudmesh-community/fa18-523-88/project-report/report.md

 Beautiful Soup is a library that makes it easy to scrape information from web pages.
-It sits atop an HTML or XML parser, providing Pythonic idioms for iterating, searching, and modifying the parse tree[@hid-sp18-414-www-beautifulsoup].
+It sits atop an HTML or XML parser, providing Pythonic idioms for iterating, searching, and modifying the parse tree [@fa18-523-88-www-beautifulsoup].

 Code Example: